OOP in Practice

 After completing this chapter, you will be able to:

-Pitfall Warning: When designing an inheritance hierarchy, the easiest mistake to make is using "sharing certain implementation details" as a reason to inherit.
-Inheritance expresses an "Is-a" relationship—a circle is a kind of shape, so Circle inheriting from Shape makes sense.
-But if you make Circle inherit from std::ostream just because "circles and canvases both need std::ostream", that is an abuse of inheritance.
-Before drawing an inheritance arrow, ask yourself: Is Derived a kind of Base?
-If not, don't inherit.
+Pitfall Warning: When designing an inheritance hierarchy, the easiest mistake to make is using "sharing some implementation details" as a reason for inheritance.
+Inheritance expresses an "Is-a" relationship—a Circle is a kind of Shape, so

 Shape (抽象基类)